What is it like to be a young woman with Parkinsons?

 And the crowds, shopping is stressful enough at the best of times but add to that busy stores and car parks, queuing it becomes an impossibility.

-Food and medication have to be carefully timed, I mean meticulously timed, it's no good eating or taking meds an hour long of sync, that just makes my symptoms worse.
+Food and medication have to be carefully timed, I mean meticulously timed, it's no good eating or taking meds an hour out of sync, that just makes my symptoms worse.
 Yes I can enjoy a drink, but not too much because of the medication.

 I haven't sent Christmas cards because I can't write them.
 Life is so very different.
 If you know anybody with Parkinson's do look for ways to make things easier for them.
 If they are eating with you ask what time would be best for them and they will give you a window.
 Food and medication often have to be taken an hour or so apart, and some foods cannot be eaten at all.
 A discreet conversation would prevent embarrassing moments on the day.
 Cut your guests turkey very thinly and add lots of gravy as swallowing is affected by the disease.
 Provide a steak knife too, they do help.